Fear Street Part One: 1994: Plot

-In 1994, Heather Watkins, a bookstore employee at Shadyside Mall, is stabbed by her friend, Ryan Torres.
-He murders her and several other mall employees before he is killed by Sheriff Nick Goode.
+In 1994, Heather, a bookstore employee at Shadyside Mall, is fatally stabbed by her friend, Ryan Torres.
+He murders her and six other mall employees before he is shot dead by Sheriff Nick Goode.
 The media reports the massacre as the norm for Shadyside, which they dub the murder capital of the United States.
 Meanwhile, the neighboring town of Sunnyvale is its polar opposite, as it is considered one of the richest and safest towns in the country.
 Many of the Shadyside teenagers believe that this is the result of the witch, Sarah Fier, who placed a curse on the town before being executed for witchcraft in 1666.

 Deena Johnson does not believe in the Fier witch and has recently broken up with her closeted girlfriend Sam, who had moved to Sunnyvale.
 Josh, her brother, spends his time researching the town's history, and her friends Simon and Kate sell drugs in hopes of eventually leaving the town.
 Deena and Sam meet again at a vigil in Sunnyvale for the victims of the mall killings, where a brawl between the students of Shadyside and Sunnyvale breaks out.
 While returning home, Sam's boyfriend, Peter, begins tailgating the bus carrying the Shadyside students, leading Deena to almost throw a large cooler at the car in retaliation.
 A sudden nosebleed causes her to lose her grip on the cooler and Peter's car to crash.
 Sam survives and sees a vision of Sarah Fier before being taken to the hospital.